 A diaper rash is a skin condition that occurs when moisture or wetness gets trapped against the skin for prolonged periods of time.
 These rashes are common for those who wear a diaper.
 They primarily affect babies, but toddlers in diapers can also suffer from diaper rashes if their diaper stays wet or soiled for an extended time or if your child has sensitive skin.

-Ways to Heal a Diaper Rash Quickly
+Ways to Get Rid of a Diaper Rash Fast

 Seeing a painful rash on your child can be highly concerning to you as a parent, especially when they are in pain, but there are several steps you can take at home to relieve their symptoms and heal the rash.